compile10/Luster/README.md

 Text.tsx | Wraps default text with font used in app.
 VideoPost.js |  Represents a single video in the feed screen.

+[React-Native-Vector-Icons](https://github.com/oblador/react-native-vector-icons) is used in this app (not as a package but in the src) so it's license is included.

 https://user-images.githubusercontent.com/21991598/126288435-1aff1b0c-c2b1-4b11-b573-27b68c8f1122.mp4